-Decorated with vintage travel posters of its namesake city, this two-level restaurant serves such authentic Cuban specialties on the cheap, such as roast-pork sandwiches and chicken slowly cooked in Spanish sauce.
+Decorated with vintage travel posters of its namesake city, this two-level restaurant serves such authentic Cuban specialties on the cheap, such as Cubano (pressed roast pork) sandwiches, arroz con pollo, and ropa vieja.
 If you are driving through South Florida, chances are you'll see multiple billboards on I-95 pointing you to this no-frills South Florida institution.
 Lunch and dinner dishes are enhanced by the requisite black beans and rice.
 Open 24 hours, this friendly place attracts a late-night crowd.
 The popular walk-up window serves strong Cuban coffee (often awarded the best in Palm Beach County), sugary fried churros, and fruit juices in exotic flavors like mamey, mango, papaya, guava, and guanabana.

 May 13, 2011